Combining DDD, CQRS, and Clean Architecture in Go

 - }

-You can see some kind of “algorithm” for calculating training balance delta during cancelation.
+You can see some kind of “algorithm” for calculating the training balance delta during cancellation.
 That’s not a good sign in the application layer.

 Logic like this one should live in our domain layer.
 If you start to see some if’s related to logic in your application layer, you should think about how to move it to the domain layer.
 It will be easier to test and re-use in other places.

-It may depend on the project, but often domain logic is pretty stable after the initial development and can live unchanged for a long time.
+It may depend on the project, but often domain logic is fairly stable after initial development and can live unchanged for a long time.
 It can survive moving between services, framework changes, library changes, and API changes.
-Thanks to that separation, we can do all these changes in a much safer and faster way.
+Thanks to this separation, we can make all these changes in a much safer and faster way.

 Let’s decompose the CancelTraining method to multiple, separated pieces.
 That will allow us to test and change them independently.

-First of all, we need to handle cancelation logic and marking Training as canceled.
+First, we need to handle cancellation logic and marking Training as canceled.

 package training